 Information about the AHC training package can be found on the government website http://training.gov.au/Training/Details/AHC10

-You can search this website to find a specific qualification that you are interested in, and then search further to find a list of Registered Training Organisations (RTOs) that are supplying that training in your State.
+You can search this website to find a specific qualification, and then search further to find the list of Registered Training Organisations (RTOs) that supply that training in your State.

 AHC20210 - Certificate II in Poultry Production Operations

 AHC30510 - Certificate III in Poultry Production

 The Poultry CRC has produced some books and a DVD suitable for use in the Certificate III program.
 You can find more details on our Resources page.

 This unique presentation shows the fundamental structure and anatomy of the chicken

 Now released in the App Store.
 Developed by the Poultry CRC.
 Have fun while learning about what makes a good egg.